You are listening to the Sean Hannity Radio Show Podcast.

 I think that they have had a remarkable run.

-People have not noticed it 'cause the believe me doesn't want to cover it, but Trump has actually sent up more conservative judges uh in the first six months than uh Reagan, Bush and Clinton combined by about four to one.
+People have not noticed it because the lead meeting doesn't want to cover it, but Trump has actually sent up more conservative judges in the first six months than Reagan Bush and Clinton combined, by about four to one.

-There's just amazing the job the list of helping identify solid conservatives.
+It's just amazing, the job, the system, in helping identify solid conservatives.

-Huge step towards getting to shrink uh the regulatory deep state.
+They've they've repealed 16 regulations for every new regulation huge step towards beginning to shrink the regulatory deep state.

-Uh but I think you're right they still got these two big things hanging over them.
+But I think you're right, they've still got these two big things hanging over them.

-But I I would point out though that forty-six or forty seven of the members are eager and ready to do something and the challenge they've got is finding the last two or three.
+But I would point out though, that 46 or 47 of the members are eager and ready to do something, and the challenge they've got is finding the last two or three.

 I think they're working it.

-I know they had a long meeting last night uh chaired by uh Senator Barroso of Wyoming and I think uh I was just over at the Senate this morning uh talking to a variety of people and I'm modestly hopeful that they'll get something done.
+I know they had a long meeting last night, chaired by Senator Barroso of Wyoming, and I think I was just over at the Senate this morning talking to a variety of people, and I'm modestly hopeful that they'll get something done.

-I am very hopeful that if they can't get the big bill done they can start taking pieces of it at a time and getting and get them decided.
+I am very hopeful that if they can't get the big bill done, they can start taking pieces of it at a time and getting and get them to sign.

-This is this was the great shock in the House back in January and February, you know, when and and President Trump sort of alluded to it in that uh tape that you just now did when he said he said you know you guys kept voting for this because nobody thought it was going to become law so nobody paid attention.
+This was the great shock in the House back in January and February, you know, and President Trump sort of alluded to it in that tape that you just now did when he said, you know, you guys kept voting for this because nobody thought it was going to become law, so nobody paid attention.

-But that would be pretty that would in one way be a kind of a symbolic step in the in in the right direction.
+But that would, in one way, be a kind of a symbolic step in the right direction.

 Fixing Medicaid is a totally different problem.

-I don't it look it just sounds disappointing to me and it sounds like they never disappointing.
+Look, it just sounds disappointing to me, and it sounds like they never.

 It is disappointing.

-I mean, you we would I would have thought after all these years of talking about it, we'd be closer to a consensus than we are right now.
+I mean, I would have thought after all these years of talking about it, we'd be closer to a consensus than we are right now.

-And I think what we're gonna find out and what Mitch McConnell's trying to do in the next ten days is push the system to the wall and see if he can get those last two or three votes.
+And I think what we're going to find out and what Mitch McConnell's trying to do in the next 10 days is push the system to the wall and see if he can get those last two or three votes.

-I mean, I think there's there's a reason he wants to take this vote.
+I mean, I think there's a reason he wants to take this vote.

 He wants to force every single member to look in the mirror and say, after all those speeches about getting rid of Obamacare, what am I going to do?